phbits/WebsiteFailedLogins/README.md

 ## [Website] LogPath ##

 Folder containing the IIS logs for the target website.
 For best performance archive old logs so they no longer reside in this directory.
-This is because Logparser will check every log in the specified folder and will incur a significant performance hit if there are gigabytes upon gigabytes of logs.
+Logparser will recursively check every log file in the specified folder and will incur a significant performance hit if there are gigabytes upon gigabytes of logs.

 ## [Website] FailedLoginsPerIP ##